Party (conference) animal

 The continued uncertainty about Brexit is worrying (to put it mildly).
 I’m aware of the high level of concern about how a No Deal exit might affect the patients under our care, particularly in the areas of medication supply and workforce.
 We are working closely with the GMC, the Academy of Medical Royal Colleges and the Department of Health and Social Care to be sure that we are as prepared as possible.

 Even with Brexit aside the workforce is a worry.
 Recruitment is improving, and we are seeking your help for our latest campaigns to make sure this success continues.
-In particular we are asking you to take a trip down memory lane and dig out your graduation pictures.

 But we are conscious that this doesn’t bring instant solutions.
 I know that those of you on the frontline need some urgent help in your work with patients.
 Physician associates are increasingly being employed to work in mental health, both on inpatient units and in the community.

 We are holding a seminar early next year at the College to share good practice and discuss how to make best use of physician associates’ skills in mental health services.
 I’m hoping as many organisations as possible will send representatives.
-Meanwhile see our FAQs for further information.

 One of the greatest privileges of being your President has been getting to know Larry, the Number 10 cat.
 Now that there is a dog in residence in Downing Street I am concerned about his future.
 I have offered him a home at the College if it all gets too much for him, I’m sure that I can count on your support for this and expect that a College cat would enhance the experience of visiting the building.